magpie-ea/magpie-v3-docs/docs/01_designing_experiments/02b_trial_views.md

 ## Slider Rating task

-Instantiate with `babeViews.sliderRating`.
+Instantiate with `magpieViews.sliderRating`.
 Gives you a single (horizontally oriented) slider, with endpoints whose labels can be specified.
 The `next` button only appears when the slider is clicked on or moved at least once.
 Internally slider values are represented as ranging from 0 to 100 in steps of 1.

 <img src='../../images/views_samples/view_sr.png' alt='sample' height='auto' width='auto' style="border:2px solid black" />